 As we talked about on our “Hot Topics in the Law” webinar, death with dignity laws, also known as physician-assisted dying or aid-in-dying laws, is an end-of-life option that allows certain terminally ill people to voluntarily and legally request and receive a prescription medication from their physician to hasten their death in a peaceful, humane, and dignified manner.
 These laws stem from the basic idea that individuals who are terminally ill should be the ones to make end-of-life decisions and determine how much pain and suffering they should endure, not the government.

-How do individuals access death with dignity protections?
+How do individuals access and use death with dignity laws?

-To use the death with dignity protections under state laws, you must:
+You must fulfill certain requirements to use the death with dignity protections under state laws :